 In this blog post, I’m going to talk about the problem of plastic in the ocean.
-It’s a huge and challenging issue that we can all help solve by using more reusable materials, recycling what we use, and reducing our disposable items.
+It’s a vast and challenging issue that we can all help solve by using more reusable materials, recycling what we use, and reducing our disposable items.
 There are many different ways you can get involved in this movement for change!
 Read on to find out how.

 According to National Geographic, “some 8 million metric tons of plastics enter the ocean every year.”
 This is equivalent to one garbage truck full of plastic being dumped into the ocean per minute!
 Imagine what it would be like if you were swimming in a pool and there was so much trash floating on top that you couldn’t see your hand as it reached down for a drink.